carvel-dev/kapp/docs/apply.md

 	Possible values: `` (default), `orphan`.
 By default resource is deleted, however; choosing `orphan` value will make kapp forget about this resource.
 Note that if this resource is owned by a different resource that's being deleted, it might still get deleted.
 Orphaned resources are annotated with `kapp.k14s.io/orphaned` annotation.

+- `kapp.k14s.io/nonce` annotation allows to inject unique ID

+    Possible values: `` (default).
+Annotation value will be replaced with a unique ID on each deploy.
+This allows to force resource update as value changes every time.

 ### Controlling apply via deploy flags

 - `--apply-ignored=bool` explicitly applies ignored changes; this is useful in cases when controllers lose track of some resources instead of for example deleting them
-- `--apply-wait=bool` (default `true`) controls whether kapp will wait for resource to "stabilize"
-- `--apply-wait-ignored=bool` controls whether kapp will wait for ignored changes (regardless whether they were initiated by kapp or by controllers)
 - `--apply-default-update-strategy=string` controls default strategy for all resources (see `kapp.k14s.io/update-strategy` annotation above)
+- `--wait=bool` (default `true`) controls whether kapp will wait for resource to "stabilize"
+- `--wait-ignored=bool` controls whether kapp will wait for ignored changes (regardless whether they were initiated by kapp or by controllers)